sendgrid/docs/content/docs/ui/sending-email/warming-up-an-ip-address.md

  ### 	Manually warmup your IP

 To manually warmup your IP, you need to gradually send more and more email over your IP address at the rate in our suggested [IP Warmup Schedule]({{root_url}}/assets/IPWarmupSchedule.pdf).
 When sending through a new domain and IP address, you are inherently more susceptible for receiving blocks, deferrals, and other reputation-related email errors because recipient servers do not recognize your mail.
 It's important to build this reputation over time, which is why we recommend the throttling via IP warm-up as soon as you receive your new dedicated IP.
 This is a manual process for users with 1 IP and would involve that you segment your sending by breaking up contacts into smaller lists and scheduling your campaigns, as a suggestion.
-If you were to add an additional IP, you would be able to place that into "automatic IP warm-up" and we would throttle the mail for you.
 The goal with IP warm-up is to avoid and/or mitigate deliverability issues that come with lack of reputation such as blocks, deferrals, or bounces.

 <call-out>